Won exchange rate today April 29, 2024 in the domestic market

 How does the Korean Won fluctuate?

-Asian policymakers started the year believing that a series of US interest rate cuts would ease the tension in interest rate differentials.
+Asian policymakers started the year believing that a series of US interest rate cuts would ease the tension in the interest rate differential.
 However, a series of higher-than-expected inflation data in the first three months of the year and a resilient US economy have put an end to those hopes.

-Increased policy uncertainty: Since 2007, the global economy has faced increasing crises and uncertainties.
-Events such as the global financial crisis (2007-2009), the European sovereign debt crisis (2011-2012), the US-China trade war (2018-2019), and the COVID-19 pandemic have all contributed to the uncertainty.
-Policy uncertainty has increased the demand for safe havens (such as the US dollar), and in turn, has weakened riskier currencies such as the Korean Won.
+Growing Policy Uncertainty: Since 2007, the global economy has faced increasing crises and instability.
+Events such as the global financial crisis (2007-2009), the European sovereign debt crisis (2011-2012), the US-China trade war (2018-2019) and the COVID-19 pandemic have all contributed to the instability.
+Policy uncertainty has increased the demand for safe havens (like the US dollar) and vice versa for riskier currencies like the Korean Won.

-In addition, the yield differential between regions is also a factor affecting the exchange rate: The US economic growth is superior to other developed countries, and the US Federal Reserve (Fed) is more active in raising interest rates than other major central banks.
-This makes the US Treasury bond yield much higher, the Korean Won weaker against the USD.
+In addition, the yield differential between regions is also a factor affecting the exchange rate: US economic growth is superior to other developed countries, and the US Federal Reserve (Fed) is more active in raising interest rates than other major central banks.
+This makes US Treasury bond yields much higher, the Korean Won weaker against the USD.

-The Korean Won is particularly sensitive to volatility: Korean businesses are largely B2B (business-to-business) businesses, so volatility will weigh on export growth and the overall economy.
+The Korean Won is particularly sensitive to volatility: Korean businesses are largely B2B (business-to-business) businesses, so volatility will impact export growth and the overall economy.
 This could have a significant impact on the recent exchange rate.
-Overall, the outlook for the Korean Won in the short term remains volatile and dependent on many factors.
+Overall, the outlook for the Korean Won in the short term remains volatile and depends on many factors.

 Investors and businesses need to closely monitor global economic and geopolitical developments to be able to accurately assess the risks and opportunities associated with the Won.